dceejay/RedMap/README.md

 Copy your .pmtiles file(s) into your `~/.node-red` user directory.
 On re-starting Node-RED the node will detect the file(s) and add them to the base map layer menu, using the file name as the layer name.

 You can set some default options for the pmtiles by creating a file called **pmtiles.opts** in your user directory.
-For example to create a nightvision style
+For example to use a dark theme

     {
         "attribution": "Protomaps and OSM",
         "maxDataZoom": 15,
         "maxZoom": 20,
-        "shade": "red",
-        "dark": true
+        "theme": "dark"
     }

+theme can be light, dark, white, black, or grayscale.

 The `maxDataZoom` should match the maximum zoom level in you pmtiles file(s) - whereas the `maxZoom` is the leaflet maximum zoom level you want to support. `shade` can be any valid html colour or #rrggbb string, and `dark` is a boolean (default false).